Table of Contents

 Myth of Thoth in Popular Culture

 The myth of Thoth became a popular motif in literature, from the 20th century onwards.
-Thoth appears as Mr. Ibis in Neil Gaiman’s American Gods, and his presence is frequently noted in the The Kane Chronicles book series.
+Thoth appears as Mr. Ibis in Neil Gaiman’s American Gods and his presence is frequently noted in The Kane Chronicles book series.
 The magazine The Wicked + The Divine mentions Thoth as one of the most important gods in Egyptian mythology.

 Archaeological evidence suggests that Thoth was an important deity who was worshipped across Egypt.
 There have been discoveries of several shrines and temples built in his honor.
-Thoth continues to be relevant even today and is easily recognized by his ibis-headed depictions.
+Thoth continues to be relevant even today and is easily recognized by his baboon and ibis-headed depictions.